Director of Technology

 Community Solar Project for Employees

-In 2018, a new employee solar project was started.
-Our colleagues were able to rent solar panels which were then installed on our training facilities.
-They received benefits such as a new HBO GO subscription for a year or an electric car for a weekend as a reward for their efforts and their contribution to our climate protection activities.
+In 2020, we continued the community solar project.
+Our colleagues were able to rent solar panels which were then installed at our training facilities.
+They received benefits such as an extra day off as a reward for their efforts and their contribution to our climate protection activities.

 In order to reduce the harmful effects of waste on the environment:

-- We make sure that unused equipment gets reused within the company, or by selling it to employees or external partners, or by renting, leasing, or transferring them without compensation (donation).
+- We make sure that unused equipment gets reused within the company, by selling it to employees or external partners, or by renting, leasing, or transferring it without compensation (donation)

-- We are collecting waste selectively at more sites.
+- We collect waste selectively at more sites

-The principal aim of the company is to carry out its operations with the minimum impact on the environment.
-We pay special attention to upgrading, repair and reuse of the equipment in our network.
-The reuse rate of CPE devices is 48%.
+The principal aim of the company is to carry out its operations with minimum impact on the environment.
+We pay special attention to upgrading, repairing and reusing the equipment in our network.
+The reuse rate of CPE devices is 52 percent.

 We comply with statutory regulations in force and inform our customers about the various waste-disposal options for used equipment and batteries on our websites.
 The volume of such waste showed a decreasing trend even though we provide customers with an opportunity to exchange returned waste and receive a discount on the price of new devices.